-As a partner agency of the National Fostering Group, Fostering Solutions has a corporate membership with NWG which a network tackling child sexual exploitation they also provide high quality training that our staff members attend.
+As a partner agency of the National Fostering Group, The National Fostering Agency (Scotland) has a corporate membership with NWG which is a network tackling child sexual exploitation.
+They also provide high quality training that our staff members attend.

 Each staff member has a membership to NWG (purchased by the National Fostering Group) so that they may receive advice and support on individual cases.